 “I was super excited for the summer program, not only to help the middle school girls learn about Sion and have an amazing fun time, but also because the leadership position I’m in is helping me to become more confident about myself and leading others.” -- Arleth Guevara, Humann Scholar Leadership Council ‘24

 The program is named for Louise Humann, an educator who served as mentor to the founder of the Congregation of the Sisters of Our Lady of Sion, Fr.
 Theodore Ratisbonne.
-She inspired him to read, love and center his life on the Word of God.
 In her schools, Louise valued diverse perspectives and believed that for every ten students, one should attend for free.
-She will be forever remembered and revered in Sion as a woman of deep faith and rare intelligence and an excellent educator well ahead of her time.
+She will be forever remembered in Sion as a woman of deep faith and an excellent educator well ahead of her time.
+Beginning in June 2021, the program was funded by the William G. McGowan Charitable Fund and is supported by a range of Sion donors.

-Questions about donating to support the Humann Scholars Program?
-Contact Kathryn (Robards) Gormly, GS ‘04, HS ‘08, Philanthropy & Engagement Manager, at kgormly@ndsion.edu.
+Please support the Humann Scholars Program.
+To make a donation contact Kathryn (Robards) Gormly, GS ‘04, HS ‘08, Philanthropy & Engagement Manager, at kgormly@ndsion.edu.

 Notre Dame de Sion